libbytanner/startup/notes.md

 Not necessarily websocket but I'm just realizing this.
 You can have a state variable in your parent component, and then to change it in a child component, pass in a function that changes it as a prop.

 WebSocket Model: With HTTP, you have a user on a browser and a server, the user sends requests to the server, and the server sends a response (if all goes well).
 With WebSocket, you can enable real-time communication between different users, you upgrade the protocol?
+Then create and add clients/listeners for users that join the server.

 Set up websocket to listen for messages, when you get a message, recieveMessage,